 Two-way data exchange that produces an interoperability framework between the electronic medical records (EMR) system and a dedicated clinical content management solution is critical to extracting the full value of an order set optimization strategy.
 Without interoperability, IT organizations often find themselves in a double-build quandary, creating separate order set libraries in each system.
 Over time, content diverges and the value of a third-party tool diminishes.
 If allowed to diverge too far, the effort to update the clinical content management system outweighs the benefit, and order set teams fall back into manual, inefficient methods of maintenance.

 How does Bidirectional Interoperability work?

-Order sets are imported into Provation Order Sets from EHR.
+Order sets are imported into Provation Order Set Advisor from EHR.

 The software then provides the specialized functionality needed for optimized order set management, including authoring, collaborative review, and approval.

 Order set updates are completed in the web review tool and the EHR, maintaining a single source of truth.